azarz/gentriNet/README.md

 ## Installation

-__NB: if you are at uOttawa Department of Geography, all the required libraries are installed in the python evironment located at D:\Amaury\Anaconda3\\__
+__NB: if you are at uOttawa Department of Geography, Environment and Geomatics, all the required libraries are installed in the python evironment located at D:\Amaury\Anaconda3\\__

 You will need a Python 3 environment with all standard libraries installed.
 I personally used Anaconda3, and it was my only Python envronment on the machine.
 CAUTION: When using pip, make sure it is using the pip.exe of the correct Python environment.